ARTbio/genomic-analysis-test/README.md

 # genomic-analysis-test
 This repository contains instructions for a genomic analysis test.
+Please read them entirely before starting.

 ## Context
 2 patients, `Juliette` and `Sacha` were diagnosed with a Chronic Myeloid Leukemia (CML).